plone/documentation/docs/backend/behaviors.md

 ## What are Behaviors in Plone

-In Plone, behaviors are a way to add additional, reusable functionality to content objects without modifying the objects themselves.
+In Plone, behaviors are a way to add reusable functionality to content objects without modifying the objects themselves.
-Behaviors are essentially small chunks of code that can be plugged onto content objects to provide new features or capabilities.
+Behaviors are essentially small chunks of code that can be plugged onto content types to provide new features or capabilities.

 A Plone behavior could be used to